Astrid M. Eckert

 Astrid M. Eckert, Associate Professor (M.A., University of Michigan; M.A.
 Free University Berlin; Ph.D.
 Free University Berlin).

-I am a historian of modern Europe and modern Germany whose teaching covers German and European history in the nineteenth and twentieth centuries.
-My research and publication activities center on the period after 1945.
+I am a historian of modern Europe and modern Germany.
+Whereas my teaching covers German and European history in the nineteenth and twentieth centuries, my research and publication activities center on the period after 1945.

 - MA, Free University of Berlin